Palette-Labs-Inc/registry/rfcs/00000-overview.md

 ## Interoperability Guarantees
 An open network like nosh needs a way to agree on data structures, transport, and semantics.
 During inter-service network communications (like intent-casting), PDS nodes receive strong typechecks and runtime correctness guarantees by implementing the [Nosh Schema Defintion Language (NSDL)](./00005-schema-definition-language.md).
 The NSDL NSDL is similar to an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) specification with added semantic nice-to-haves and opinions for ensuring interoparability among services.

 The NSDL is used to define RPC methods and record types, providing developers with a standardized approach and workflow for crafting and specifying new data structures within the network.
 Such a standard allows protocol implementations to have strong guarantee as the network matures into new categories.

+## Indexing Services

+## Clients
+A client is a

 ## Getting to Permissionless
 - Insurance, Arbitration, and Disputes